 One of the best safety tips is letting someone know where you’re going and when you’re coming back.
 So for the love of nature, please call your mum, dad, best mate or anyone else you trust.
 If you miss a check-in or you don’t come home, they’ll know something’s up and that they’ll need to investigate.
 So update them on your movements regularly if you’re going on a roadtrip.
 (Trust us, your mum will love you for it.)

 Pro tip: NPWS and NSW Police teamed up to create the Think Before You Trek bush safety initiative.
-If you’re heading to Blue Mountains or Kosciuszko national parks, you can register your trip with NPWS and NSW Police through the online trip intention form and you can also borrow an emergency beacon (PLB) for free – a must do for all trekkers.
+Fill in an online trip intention form to tell your family and friends where you’re going ,and you can also borrow an emergency beacon (PLB) for free (at one of 6 locations) – a must do for all trekkers.

 Regardless of the kind of adventure you’re planning, here are some of the essential tools for survival: plenty of water (several litres per person, per day); matches; torches and extra batteries; topographic maps; a compass; a space blanket; a first aid kit; a phone charger with car adapter; antihistamines and an epipen if you need it; raincoats; insect repellent; appropriate clothing; rubbish bags; and last but definitely not least, plenty of snacks!